et-to-the-moon/find_fine_wine/README.md

 1) Clone this repo
 2) Run notebook

+## Conclusion

-## Takeaways and Conclusions
+### Takeaways and Key Findings
+- Predicting wine quality is difficult
+- Red wine seems to be a little easier to predict than white wine
+    - Probably easier to taste differences from the tannins compared to white wine

-## Recommendations and Next Steps
+### Recommendations and Next Steps

--
-- Given more time we would look at evaluation metrics for clustering to hopefully find better groupings of data using more than three features
 - Just go to the store and get some $10 wine since it will probably taste just fine
+- Given more time we would look at evaluation metrics for clustering
+    - hopefully find better groupings of data using more features
+- Maybe having more data could help
+    - Year of the wine
+    - Grape variety
+    - Price of the wine